borgar/dateutil/README.md

     var mydate = new Date( 1961, 0, 3, 1, 51, 10, 1 );
     dateutil.format( mydate, 'B' ) == '119'

+If you call `dateutil._`, or recursively call formatting or other specific formatting functions for delegating work, it is important that you keep passing the second parameter so that a specified language is perserved.

+An example that adds upper case 4 letter month name:

+    dateutil._formats['R'] = function (d,l) {
+      var mont = this['F']( d, l );  // fetch translated month in "l" language return mont.substr( 0, 4 ).toUpperCase();
+    };

 ### dateutil.today()